drone/routes/README.md

 this will serve any files in `/static`, including files in subdirectories.
 For example `/static/logo.gif` or `/static/style/main.css`.

-### Http HEAD
-HEAD requests are automatically handled for GET routes.
-Assume we define the following route:

-    mux.Get("/home", handler)

-When the HTTP request is submitted:

-    HEAD /home HTTP/1.1

-The following response is created:

-    HTTP/1.1 200 OK
-	Content-Type: application/json
-    Content-Length: 217

-A HEAD request will behave the same as a GET request, and will invoke the `http.HandleFunc`, but will not return a message-body.

-### Http OPTIONS
-OPTIONS requests are automatically handled.
-Assume we define the following routes:

-    mux.Put("/home", handler)
-    mux.Post("/home", handler)

-When the HTTP request is submitted:

-    OPTIONS /home HTTP/1.1

-The following response is created:

-    HTTP/1.1 200 OK
-    Public: PUT, POST
-    Content-Length: 0

 ## Helper Functions
 You can use helper functions for serializing to Json and Xml.
 I found myself constantly writing code to serialize, set content type, content length, etc. Feel free to use these functions to eliminate boilerplate code in your app.